-Your baby learning to walk is an exciting milestone—they are, literally, taking steps toward a whole new way of life as a toddler (and a whole new way of life for you, as a parent of a toddler!).
+Your baby learning to walk is an exciting milestone—they are, literally, taking steps toward a whole new way of life as a toddler (and a whole new way of life for you as a parent of a toddler!).
 And like many milestones, it comes with questions.
-First and foremost, when do babies start walking?
 Here’s what you need to know.

-There’s no official answer on this one, says Zahary.
-“You need to have hundreds and hundreds of supported steps, holding someone’s hand or a piece of furniture, before you’re able to walk unsupported,” she says.
-This gradual process from supported to unsupported steps can take several months.
+“You need to have hundreds and hundreds of supported steps, holding someone’s hand or a piece of furniture, before you’re able to walk unsupported,” says Zahari.
+It can take several months.

 How do babies learn to walk?

-For babies to start walking, it requires strength, coordination and balance, which are complex skills that need lots of building blocks.
-Tummy time, starting from birth, is an important piece here, says Zahary, because it helps babies extend and strengthen their core, arm and leg muscles, which, in turn, help them sit, crawl, cruise and, ultimately, stand.
+It requires strength, coordination and balance for babies to learn to walk, and these are complex skills that require lots of building blocks.
+Tummy time is an important piece here, says Zahary, because it helps babies extend and strengthen their core, arm and leg muscles.
+Practicing tummy time from birth will help them sit, crawl, cruise and, ultimately, stand.

 Growth affects balance, too.
 “Babies are top-heavy, so their centre of gravity is just under their armpits as infants,” says Zahary.
 “As they grow, their centre of gravity moves to their hips and pelvis, which allows them to develop balance.”